diversemix/notes/docs/user-guide.md

 ### Linking Strategy

 In any note, create links with `[[page-name]]`:
-- In Neovim: Press Enter on a link to follow it (creates the page if it doesn't exist)
+- In Neovim: Press M-Enter on a link to follow it (creates the page with correct template)
+- Use path-based links for specific types: `[[wiki/projects/name]]`, `[[wiki/areas/name]]`, etc.
 - Or use `<leader>nl` to search and insert a link

 **Why this helps**: Your notes become an interconnected knowledge base.
 When you're working on something, you can quickly jump to related information.
+The system automatically uses the right template based on the path.

 ### Finding Information Later